marktaborosi/super-mario-replica-unity/README.md

 Overall, the architecture aims to be **clean and educational**:
 global managers for shared state, events for decoupling, and many small focused components for movement, interaction, audio and visual feedback.

+---

+## 🔮 Future Improvements

+This project intentionally focuses on a single, self-contained level (1-1),
+but it was built with modular systems that allow extending the game further.
+Possible future additions include:

+### 🎮 Gameplay & Content
+- Additional levels (1-2, 1-3, 1-4, and full world progression)
+- Underground, castle and sky themes
+- More enemy types (Hammer Bro, Piranha Plant, Lakitu, etc.)
+- Improved collision system and movement refinements

+### 💾 Systems & Persistence
+- Save/load support for:
+  - player progress
+  - high scores
+  - collected coins
+  - continue from last stage
+- Configurable input bindings or settings menu

+### 📱 Platform Support
+- Mobile touch controls (virtual joystick + jump/run buttons)
+- Gamepad support (Xbox / PlayStation controllers)
+- WebGL performance tuning for mobile browsers

+### 🧩 Tools & Editor
+- Level editor improvements (prefab palettes, snapping, gizmos)
+- More reusable scene templates for level-building

+These features are **not implemented in this version**,
+but the codebase is structured to make such extensions possible in future iterations.

+---

 ## 🧩 Unity Version